ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 You can add a customization script to the following sources:
 *	Http with or without basic authentication
 *	Https with or without basic authentication
-*	Bluemix Swift
-*	Softlayer Swift
-*	Softlayer COS S3
+*	Softlayer Cloud Object Storage

 Examples for each type are given in the following sections.

-## Specifying the target for runnning customization
+## Specifying the target for a runnning customization

 As mentioned before, in the case of boostrap customization, the script runs on all nodes.
 You need to specify a target only when you run:
- - an adhoc customization
+ - An adhoc customization
- - or when you need to rerun a bootstrap customization script
+ - Or when you need to rerun a bootstrap customization script

 The target can be one of the following four types
   - `all`: runs the customization on all nodes of the cluster including management and compute